Shalini24Kanna/TCL-Workshop/README.md

    **Step4:** Generate output report

-   Here format[1] is the way 'Yosys' needs / accepts for synthesis process as yosys tool can not understand the csv file and where as format[2] is a way 'OpenTimer' needs the information to process Timing Analysis.
+   Here format[1] is the way 'Yosys' needs / accepts for synthesis process as yosys tool cannot understand the csv file and whereas format[2] is a way 'OpenTimer' needs the information to process Timing Analysis.

 ### SubTask ONE: VSDSYNTH Toolbox Usage scenarios